Neutron and muon-induced background studies for the AMoRE double-beta decay experiment: Geant4 simulation

 \subsection{The AMoRE-II detector geometry}

 Fig.~\ref{detector-setup}(a) shows the simplified detector geometry that was used for this study.
-It includes 370 CMO crystals enclosed by, from the inside outward, a 2-mm-thick magnetic shielding layer of superconducting lead, four copper shielding layers with total thickness of 10 mm, and a 5-mm-thick stainless-steel layer of the cryostat.
-The 370 crystals are arranged in thirty-seven columns, each with ten crystals stacked coaxially, as shown in Fig.~\ref{detector-setup}(b).
-A 1-cm-thick copper plate and a 10-cm-thick lead plate are located above the CMO crystal array, inside the innermost Cu shield (50~mK Chamber).
+The cryostat is located inside a 30-cm-thick external lead shield surrounded by 5-cm-thick plastic scintillator.
+It includes 370 calcium molybdate~(\CAMOO) crystals enclosed by, from the inside outward, a 2-mm-thick magnetic shielding layer of superconducting lead, four copper shielding layers (50mK, 1K, 4K, and 50K chambers) with total thickness of 10 mm, and a 5-mm-thick stainless-steel layer (outer vacuum chamber) of the cryostat.
+The 370 \CAMOO~(CMO) crystals are arranged in thirty-seven columns, each with ten crystals stacked coaxially, as shown in Fig.~\ref{detector-setup}(b).
+A 1-cm-thick copper plate and a 10-cm-thick lead plate are located above the CMO crystal array, inside the innermost Cu shield (50mK chamber).
 Each crystal has a cylindrical shape with 6 cm of diameter, 6 cm of height, and mass of 538 g, resulting in a total mass of 199 kg for all the 370 crystals.
 Each crystal is covered by a 65~$\mu$m-thick Vikuiti Enhanced Specular Reflector film~\cite{esr} and is mounted in a copper frame.
 A crystal assembly is shown in Fig.~\ref{detector-setup}(c).